Gontran Cherrier

-Gontran Cherrier is a French baker and pastry chef, a cookbook author, a TV presenter and an entrepreneur born on 11 November 1978 in Luc-sur-Mer (Calvados), France.
+Gontran Cherrier (born 11 November 1978) is a French baker and pastry chef, a cookbook author, a TV presenter and an entrepreneur.

 Biography

 Childhood

-Born in Normandy on 11 November 1978, Cherrier a fourth-generation baker grew up in the small city of Luc-sur-Mer.
+Gontran Cherrier was born 11 November 1978 in Luc-sur-Mer (Calvados), France, where he was raised.
+Cherrier is a fourth-generation baker.
 At 8 years old his parents moved to Paris and opened their first bakery where he earned his first stripes.
 At 16 he went to the prestigious Ferrandi culinary school and then to les Grands Moulin de Paris where the young chef has passed one by one the diplomas to become master baker.

 Career

 In 1999 he integrated the prestigious 3 Michelins stars restaurant "l’Arpège" and worked beside Alain Passard.

 Cherrier is successively a pastry chef, a chocolate maker and a baker.

-He was involved in training programmes in Russia, setting up production centres in Romania, his travels have broadened his horizons giving him more and more skills and widening his already furnished palette.